Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

 In order to implement the constructions of this work, we have to define what is a good representation of an isogeny.
 We will use the notion of \emph{efficient representation} designed in \cite{endringpb,EffRpz}.

 A \textit{representation} of an isogeny $\varphi: E\to E'$ between elliptic curves defined over $\F_q$, is a set of data that contains the domain, the codomain, the degree $\deg(\varphi)$, and an algorithm to evaluate $\varphi$ on any point $P\in E(\F_{q'})$ for any finite extension $\F_{q'}/\F_{q}$.
-Notice that a bound on the degree (instead of the actual degree) would be sufficient since the degree can then be recovered via the CRT by using the Weil pairing in small torsion subgroups~\cite[Lem.~6.2]{EffRpz}.
-We say that a representation is \textit{efficient} if this data enable us to compute the image of a point $P \in E(\F_{q'})$ in time polynomial in both $\log(\deg(\varphi))$ and $\log(q')$.
+In fact, a bound on the degree is sufficient since the degree can then be recovered using~\cite[Lem.~6.2]{EffRpz}.
+When $\deg(\varphi)$ is large, we may not be able to use directly accessible $N$-torsion for $N>\deg(\varphi)$; in that case, we can use a powersmooth integer for $N>\deg(\varphi)$ and a CRT representation as explained in~\cite[Appendix~A]{EffRpz}.
+We say that a representation is \textit{efficient} if this data enables us to compute the image of a point $P \in E(\F_{q'})$ in time polynomial in both $\log(\deg(\varphi))$ and $\log(q')$.
 We say that it is \textit{compact} if the space needed to store the data is polynomial in $\log(\deg(\varphi))$ and $\log(q')$.
 The representation we will use is the \textit{ideal representation} which relies on the Deuring correspondence.